rlee-aviatrix/chargepoint/README.md

 - From the AWS Management Console, attach the VGW to the transit VPC.

-#### Unused Resources
+#### Delete Unused Resources

-- The remaining unused resources deployed on the new Controller such as spoke and transit gateway instances can be deleted once the rollback is complete.
+- The remaining unused resources can be deleted by commenting out the appropriate Terraform resources.